 - Between garage and common areas (if connected)

 A great solution to high traffic zones is to use area rugs.
 “Rugs come in all shapes, sizes and colors, and make a great carpet cover for high traffic areas."
-In addition, you can give your home an added touch of class and charm with a beautifully decorated rug.
+In addition, you can give your home an added touch of class and charm with a.
 The best part is that can you clean them separately and replace them if they get worn.
 “If area rugs aren’t your thing”, our carpet cleaning expert adds, “you can get cheap plastic runners to protect the area, and pick them up when company comes over, revealing the lovely clean carpet underneath."

 Pro Carpet Cleaning Tip #7: Keep Dust from Blowing in Through Your Vents

 One common issue our expert deals with are concerns about dark lines that appear around door openings or door jambs, or along carpet baseboard.
-Bryan calls these carpet stains Filtration Line Soiling.
+Bryan calls these carpet stains.
 “When you turn on your heating and air conditioning, all the built-up dirt and dust inside the vents blows all over your carpet."
 Places where air moves more rapidly, such as underneath doors, will accumulate more dirt.
 Keeping your home’s ventilation system clean is a great way to help reduce airborne particles and dust in the air, and keep it off your carpet.
 “You can also install a filter for your air vents, and that will add protection to help keep dust off of your carpet," our expert adds.

 The Biggest Tip of all- Keep up Your Professional Cleaning Schedule

 Finally (you knew this was coming, but it is true), having your carpets professionally cleaned regularly is guaranteed to extend the life of your materials.
 “New carpets created for today’s homes are made to last.
 And they will, if you take care of them.”
 And that means a visit from your local carpet and upholstery cleaning professional.
-Our expert Bryan recommends a professional carpet cleaner visit once every six months for a family of four.
+Our expert Bryan recommends a professional visit once every six months for a family of four.
 A professional carpet cleaner knows the best techniques to penetrate the fiber all the way down to the backing and keep your carpet in tip-top shape.
 “Don’t let your carpet ‘ugly’ out long before you ‘wear it out’.
 Take the effort to keep your carpet clean, and your carpet will take care of you."

-And if your carpets, floors, or furniture need a good cleaning or freshening, give Bryan Angstman and his team at Naturally Green Cleaning a call today at (310) 467-6809.
+If your carpets, floors, or furniture need a good cleaning or freshening, give Bryan Angstman and his team at Naturally Green Cleaning a call today at (310) 467-6809.
 Naturally Green Cleaning's mobile team comes to you, and practices safe, eco-friendly green cleaning techniques to keep your home and family happy and healthy.